-CMS, WCM, DXP... today's marketers are swimming through a sea of confusing acronyms and jargon.
+CMS, WCM, DXP... today's marketers are swimming through a sea of head-scratching acronyms and jargon.
 This blog aims to cut through the confusion and help you determine what's best for your organization.

 A CMS instantly puts content creators in control, enabling them to easily upload images and documents as well as amend, modify and edit information to websites without coding knowledge.
 Many CMSes offer basic functionalities, but still provide a certain degree of independence from IT.
 Coming in many shapes, forms and flavors, even simple CMSes could be the perfect fit for organizations that do not have great aspirations, but still require some sort of web presence.